x-govuk/govuk-design-history-docs/docs/get-started.md

 We’ve found it’s better to keep a design history public.

-If you need to make yours provate, you can add a username and password using “[Config vars](https://devcenter.heroku.com/articles/config-vars#managing-config-vars)” on Heroku.
+If you need to make yours private, you can add a username and password using “[Config vars](https://devcenter.heroku.com/articles/config-vars#managing-config-vars)” on Heroku.

 From the Settings page, add 2 items with the keys `NODE_HTTP_SERVER_USERNAME` and `NODE_HTTP_SERVER_PASSWORD` and setting a username and password in the values (you can use the same phrase for both).